Why Are There So Many Truck Accidents?

 On the topic of reform, the trucking industry has opposed certain safety rules such as requiring drivers to restart their work week by having two consecutive nights of sleep between the hours of 1 and 5 a.m.
 But, the trucking industry argues that rules like that put more truck drivers on the roads during the morning rush hour, when there are more vehicles on the roads.
 This, once again, creates a greater risk in itself.

-Technology That Could Save You From A Truck Wreck
+Truck Accident Case: Technology That Could Save You From A Truck Wreck

 The American Trucking Association estimates that only about 10 percent of all large trucks on the road have some kind of active safety technology.
-Some reasons that there are so few safety equipped trucks include concerns over cost and customer choice which slow the introduction and enforcement of rules that require trucks to be equipped with this technology.
+Some reasons that there are so few safety equipped trucks include concerns over cost and customer choice which slow the introduction and enforcement of rules that require commercial trucks everywhere to be equipped with this technology.

 To help contain the rise of deaths and injuries from truck accidents, truck manufacturers are racing to build safer trucks.
-Volvo is working on developing radar that will detect cars ahead of the truck and brake if the truck gets too close to a vehicle in front.
-Volvo also has technology that will alert the driver and readjust the vehicle when the truck has drifted out of its lane.
+Volvo is working on developing radar that will detect cars ahead of the commercial truck and brake if the truck gets too close to a vehicle in front.
+Volvo also has technology that will alert the driver and readjust the vehicle when the commercial truck has drifted out of its lane.